MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/known-issues.md

 ## WebSocket compatibility when using a proxy service

-Remote Desktop, PowerShell, and Events modules in Windows Admin Center utilize the WebSocket protocol, which is often not supported when using a proxy service.
+Remote Desktop, PowerShell, Packet Monitoring, and Events modules in Windows Admin Center utilize the WebSocket protocol, which is often not supported when using a proxy service.

 ## Support for Windows Server versions before 2016 (2012 R2, 2012, 2008 R2)